-To view the appropriate rights for this task, see Appendix B, "Entry Rights Needed to Perform Tasks," on page 83.

-3 From the Roles and Tasks menu, click Novell Certificate Server > Configure Certificate Authority.

-This brings up the property pages for the Organizational CA, which include a General page, a CRL Configuration page, a Certificates page, and other eDirectory-related pages.

-- 4 Click Certificates > Self Signed Certificate. - 5 Click Export.
+To view the appropriate rights for this task, see Appendix B, "Entry Rights Needed to Perform Tasks," on page 87. - 3 From the Roles and Tasks menu, click Novell Certificate Server > Configure Certificate Authority. - This brings up the property pages for the Organizational CA, which include a General page, a CRL page, a Certificates page, and other eDirectory-related pages. - 4 Click Certificates, then select the self signed certificate. - 5 Click Export.